sinasahr/testproj/README.md

 # testproj
-this is sample test for work with repository
+this is sample test for starting with repository